github/codeql/docs/codeql/codeql-language-guides/customizing-library-models-for-java.rst

 Are we going for extensions packs as the recommended default?
 If yes, then we probably need to elaborate with a concrete example.

-In the sections below, we will show by example how to add tuples to the different extension points.
+In the sections below, we will show by example how to add tuples to the different extensible predicates.
 The extension points are used to customize and improve the existing dataflow queries, by providing sources, sinks, and flow through for library elements.
-The **Reference material** section will in more detail describe the *mini DSLs* that are used to comprise a model definition for each extension point.
+The **Reference material** section will provide details on the *mini DSLs* that define models for each extensible predicate.

 Example: Taint sink in the **java.sql** package.
 ------------------------------------------------

-In this example we will see, how to define the argument of the **execute** method as a SQL injection sink.
+In this example we will show how to model the argument of the **execute** method as a SQL injection sink.
 This is the **execute** method in the **Statement** class, which is located in the **java.sql** package.
 Please note that this sink is already added to the CodeQL Java analysis.